 Whoa… Protein Bars!

 One of the beauties of cooking is that you can make your dreams come true, no matter how outlandish and ‘unique’ they may be.
 Say your tastebuds have a thing for marshmallow and caramel?
 Well, you can make marshmallow and caramel protein bars.
 Say you like the combination of chocolate and bacon?
-Go for it, make some bars (I did).
+Go for it, make some bars.
 No one will judge you.
 You want to make really Low-Carb Peanut Butter & Jelly Protein Bars at home?
-Knock yourself out (and check out this recipe).
+Knock yourself out.
 The world of bars is there for the taking!
 And any combination you dream of – any combination at all, you can bring to life.
 There’s so much power in that.
 So much freedom.
 So much… potential – for madness.

+They’re a personal favorite and there’s no way in Hedes I could find bars like this elsewhere.
+No way Iosef.
 Now, these bars are direct cousins of the aptly named ‘WHAT A BAR!
-WHAT A BAR!’ protein bars in my Protein Bar Recipes Ebook.
+WHAT A BAR!’ protein bars in my first Protein Bar Recipes Ebook.
 They’re related but they’re not the same, no, no.

 1/4 cup goji berries